visika/tesi-magistrale/thesis.typ

 @flubacherHeatCapacityIce1960 treats the heat capacity of ice at low temperatures.
 @holzapfelCoherentThermodynamicModel2021 provides an all-round thermodynamic model of ice Ih.

+In the quasi-harmonic approximation the lattice vibrations are assumed to be harmonic but with frequencies dependent upon the volume. @leadbetterThermodynamicVibrationalProperties1965

 #image("simulazioni/02_water/04_crystal_phonons/phonopy/heat_capacity_all_temps.svg")

 == RDF